 Second, we improve students' communication skills.
 These skills are built by repeatedly preparing and delivering a talk each year, and by getting more experience handling a Q&A period.
 Students also learn a great deal by watching other students and faculty present and model good communication skills.
 Students will receive feedback on their performance in relation to the seven learning outcomes of this course (see below).
-You should set a meeting with your supervisor to go over this feedback and set personal goals soon after your presentation.
-Furthermore, by evaluating other speakers in regard to learning outcomes, the performance to strive for should be much clearer to students.
+It is recommended that students meet with their supervisors after receiving their feedback to go over it and set personal goals for improving their next presentation.
+Furthermore, by evaluating other speakers in regard to learning outcomes, students will be able to more clearly understand what constitutes good performance and the performance standard they should be striving for.
 Together, these experiences should lead students to think more deeply about how to deliver a clear presentation, how to actively listen, and how to effectively respond to questions.
+Related, by observing others' presentations, students can learn how to think more critically about research by paying careful attention to the types of questions that others ask.
+As a result, observing presentations also allows students the opportunity to prepare for answering questions in their oral MA and PhD defences.

 Third, by providing a forum in which we all learn about each other's research, we create new opportunities for collaboration on research projects.
-How exciting!